 Freelance marketplaces—online platforms that connect independent contractors with projects—are quickly growing in popularity.

 Because independents today have so much choice in who they work with, companies must try to meet independents on their own terms in order to attract and retain the best talent.

 Create an onboarding website that gives them straightforward information about engaging with your company, initial self-assessment surveys, documented roles and responsibilities, and automated payment options.

-The independent workforce is a growing and vital source of talent in today’s project-based economy.
+Attracting top talent is an important priority at most organizations.
+And companies are finding a lot of this talent today in the independent workforce.
 Independent professionals provide access to in-demand skills without adding to company payroll, they offer staffing flexibility, and can help organizations minimize employment costs.